Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ### [license](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L387)

 Mandatory.
-Configure the edition, the optional features, and the type of license that should be used to run Lightstreamer Server.
+Configure the edition, the optional features, and the type of license that should be used to run the Lightstreamer Broker.

 **Default:**